Canadian Cancer Registry (CCR)

 For details on the Canadian Cancer Registry scope inclusions and exclusions, please contact Client Services at 613-951-1746 (email@example.com), Health Statistics Division.

 Patient records include nominal, demographic and mortality information about the person.
 Tumour records contain information about the characteristics of the tumour and its diagnosis.
 The list of data elements on the Patient record and the Tumour record is provided in the Canadian Cancer Registry System Guide.

 Each provincial and territorial cancer registry supplies information to the Canadian Cancer Registry (CCR) for each new patient and tumour in a standard format.
 Validation edits verify that each field contains valid entries.
 Correlation edits check the compatibility of different data elements within a record and verify that relationships between patient and tumour records make sense.
 These verifications are done as data are loaded into the CCR database and any records failing edits are rejected and returned to the provincial or territorial cancer registries for verification and/or correction.

 The CCR also performs internal record linkage to detect duplicate records, and a death clearance process to optimize the accuracy of death-related information and maximize completeness of case-ascertainment.
 Conflicting information and data issues uncovered by these processes are resolved through consultation with the reporting provinces and territories.
 The CCR also has edits that ensure the accuracy and consistency of data in all provincial and territorial cancer registries.

 Statistics Canada does not impute missing data on The Canadian Cancer Registry.

 Statistics Canada produces Data Quality Reports that provide detailed feedback to the provincial and territorial cancer registries (PTCRs) on the quality of data submitted each year.
-The Report provides data quality indicators for all patient and tumour records reported in a given data year.
+These reports provide data quality indicators for all patient and tumour records reported in a given data year.